-This new skyscraper represents an unprecedented exercise that dares to go beyond the 1 kilometer mark.
-On completion, it will reach the height of at most 1,138 meters, a height that we’ve only imagined and seen in fictional movies.
+This new skyscraper is a groundbreaking project, aiming to surpass the 1-kilometer mark.
+Upon completion, it is expected to reach a height of up to 1,138 meters, a dimension previously only seen in fictional movies.

 The Name of Skyscraper